Life Settlement Companies

 Top 5 Life Settlement Providers

-If you don’t want to work with a broker, you can go directly to a life settlement provider and avoid some of the commission fees.
-Life settlement providers directly purchase policies for their own portfolios or for the portfolios of large institutional investors.
-Since providers are either the final buyer or directly connected to the final buyer, commission fees are lower compared to a broker.
+You can go direct to a life settlement provider and avoid some of the commission fees.
+Life settlement providers purchase policies for their own portfolios or for the portfolios of large institutional investors.
+Since providers are either the final buyer or directly connected to the final buyer, commission fees are usually lower compared to a broker.

-Here are our top 5 life and viatical settlement providers, again in no particular order.
+Here are our top 5 life and viatical settlement providers based on number of offers, again in no particular order.
 We’ve also highlighted the areas each performed best.

 Magna Life Settlements